Friday, March 27, 2026

 I feel like everyone intuitively, subconsciously, knows this way of thinking about years is what actually makes the most sense.

-While Winter is poetically a time of Death, it clearly feels like the night time of the year.
+While Winter is poetically a time of Death, it clearly feels like the nighttime of the year.
 Only the start of Winter is ever a time we feel like celebrating, after that it’s three months of waiting for Spring to arrive.

 Video Games usually open with Levels that feel like the embodiment of Spring, Grass Land, Green Hill Zone, Green Greens.
-Even when they aren’t named something like that just look at them, Bob-Omb’s Battlefield is a very Greek stage.
+Even when they aren’t named something like that just look at them, Bob-Omb’s Battlefield is a very Green stage.

 Meanwhile Ice worlds are usually saved till late game, yes technically mainly because they are so difficult.
 But it winds up creating a theme.

-This observation about Video Game design won’t pan out when applied to everything, clearly they aren’t usually consciously thinking of building the game around going through a Biblical Year.
+This observation about Video Game design won’t pan out when applied to everything, clearly they aren’t usually consciously thinking of building the game around going through a Biblical or Japanese Year.
 And not all popular Level themes are as easy to pin to a time of year.
 I could say Desert Levels are summer because deserts are hot but also winter because they’re barren.

 The point however is that it feels natural to begin in a setting that looks like Spring.